jjrbfi/CSC_server_config/README.md

 ```

 # 🗃 Doing a training with **tmux**
-If we do a training connected by SSH and we lost the conection, all will be gone.
+If we do a training connected by SSH and we lost the conection, all will be gone in case the process is not running on background.

 Using **tmux** we can have a session attached working all the time until we remove it.
 So we can disconnect and reconnect anytime.